qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

     It is even possible to hover over two different vertices, generating virtual coordinate lines for both, and snap to their intersection.
-* |circleIntersection| :sup:`2-circle Point Intersection`: allows you to pick or digitize a point at the intersection of two circles.
+* |circleIntersection| :sup:`2-circle Point Intersection`: allows you to digitize a point or vertex at the intersection of two circles.
   (more at :ref:`circle_intersection`).
 * |settings| :sup:`Snap to common angles`: when moving the cursor, displays a virtual line that you can snap to to add the next vertex.